Helix Piercings: Guide & Images

-Instead of basing your decision as to which piercer to use off of how much he charges, decide based upon his knowledge of sanitation and how comfortable you are with him.
+Instead of basing your decision as to which piercer to use from how much he charges, base your decision upon his knowledge of sanitation and how comfortable you are with him.
 If you feel like you’re in good hands, that’s definitely worth a little extra money.

 What To Do Before Getting A Helix Piercing

 You should always pick up your aftercare supplies before you go to have your piercing done.
 It saves you the time after the procedure when you probably just want to go home and stare at your new helix piercing in the mirror.

 You should get sea salt or saline solution made for cleaning piercings, and also cotton balls/Q-tips.
 Make sure you buy the saline solution for cleansing wounds, not the one for using on your contact lenses though.